syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Sorting.md

 Sorting can be performed on the tree nodes using the Sort function and specifying the function to be performed on either the checkbox or tag or text values in ascending or descending order.

 The Sort operation sorts only the level 1 nodes.
-To perform the function on the other levels of nodes, the `SortWithChildNod`e property should be set to true.
+To perform the function on the other levels of nodes, the SortWithChildNode property should be set to true.
 The sort function can be done based on the value type which can be specified using SortType to either the option of Checkbox or Tag or Text.
-The order in which the sort function must be performed can be specified using the `SortOrder` that holds the values of Ascending or Descending.
+The order in which the sort function has to be performed can be specified using the SortOrder that holds the values of Ascending or Descending.

-<b>Property Table</b>
+Property Table

 <table>
 <tr>